Giant Impacts and Debris Disk Morphology: Summary

 HD 15115 presents perhaps the clearest case for impacts.
 The system features two needles, one pointing west and a shorter one pointing east.
 The hypothesized giant impact underlying each needle throws dust onto orbits made highly elliptical by stellar radiation+wind pressure, their apastra pointing down the needle's long end.
 As the two needles differ in brightness and the locations of their collision points, they trace different collision circumstances with potentially different dust mineralogies.
 Detecting spectroscopic differences between the two needles could support this hypothesis; see, e.g., \citet{telesco05} for observations along these lines for $\beta$ Pic.

 HD 32297 and HD 61005 both feature, to different extents, double wings.
 Our collision-point model reproduces the gross appearance of HD 32297 in scattered light.
-The apparently young atomic carbon disk in this system also points to a recent disruption event \citep{cataldi19}.
 However, we cannot account for the optical disk's particular left-right asymmetries, which might owe their origin instead to drag from the interstellar medium (ISM; \citealt{scherer00}; \citealt{debes09}; \citealt{maness09}).
 HD 61005 may be more if not entirely dominated by ISM sculpting, as a giant-impact-only model fails to reproduce how much brighter, and how straight, its dominant pair of wings are.
 Current ISM models have calculated the effects of unidirectional ram pressure on individual grain orbits, but have yet to treat how an ensemble of grains responds, i.e.~how secular forcing by gas, ram-pressure blow out, and grain-grain collisions work together to shape the grain size and orbital distributions.
 How the ISM interacts with any host stellar wind may also be significant.

 HD 106906 presents a needle morphology, together with a brightening on the short end of its needle that could be interpreted as the collision point.
 But these features are also potentially explained by gravitational perturbations from the known companion HD 106906b \citep{lee16,rodet17,moore23}.
 The companion has the added advantage of being able to vertically thicken the disk as observed, depending on its formation history \citep{moore23}.
 Scattered light images on scales $> 100$ au need to be generated with the parameters of HD 106906b to further support the case of gravitational perturbations over a giant impact.